+PART I PROJECT AND SPONSOR INFORMATION

 PART 1-PROJECT AND SPONSOR INFORMATION

 Name of Action/Project:

 Project Location (describe, and attach a location map):

+(

+Nome of Applicant on Changery Telanhouse

 Name of Applicant or Sponsor: Telephone:

 E-Mail:

 Address:

+Audress.

 Brief Description of Proposed Action/Project:

 SITE INFORMATION

 Total acreage of the site of the proposed action? acres

 Total acreage to be physically disturbed? acres

-Total acreage (project site and any contiguous properties) owned or controlled by acres
+Total acreage (project site and any contiguous properties) owned or controlled by

 the applicant or project sponsor?

 LAND USE AND PLANs

 Check all land uses that occur on, adjoining and near the proposed action.

 Urban

 Rural

 Industrial

 Residential

 Commercial

 Forest

 Agriculture

 Parkland

 Other Specify

 Yes No N/A

 Is the proposed action consistent with adjacent uses?

 Is the proposed action consistent with the predominant character of the existing

 built or natural landscape?

 Is the proposed action/project compatible with the National Development Plan and

 other development plans?

 Is the site of the proposed action located in or adjoin an environmentally sensitive or valuab le area ?

-If Yes, specify:
+If Yes, specify: T = 7 37/4

 TRAFFIC MANAGEMENT Yes No N/A

 Will the proposed action result in a substantial increase in traffic above present

 levels?
+1

 Are public transportation service(s) available at or near the site of the proposed

 action?
+X 7 NI.
+NT/A

-UTILITIES Yes No N/A
+UTILITIES Will the second of Yes No N/A

 Will the proposed action connect to an existing public water supply?
+1

 Will improvements be necessary to allow for connection?
+1

 Will the proposed action/project be able to connect to an existing roadway?
+1

 Will improvements be necessary?

-Will project require the re-location of existing roadways, drainage and other
+Will project require the re-location of existing roadways, drainage and other utilities?

-utilities?

 Will the proposed action/project require connection to the electrical grid after

 construction?

 Will the proposed action connect to an existing wastewater utility?

 What method is proposed to handle sanitary wastewater?

-Please specify
+Please specify ., 1

 WATER Yes No N/A

 Will the proposed action/project require connection to water mains?

 Will the project include any water conservation devices/techniques?

 Will the project include any rainwater capturing devices?

-AESTHETICS AND CULTURAL RESOURCES 1
+AESTHETICS AND CULTURAL RESOURCES

-Is the project site known to contain any scenic vistas or recreation area that are

-important to the community?
+Is the project site known to contain any scenic vistas or recreation area that are important to the community?

 Is the proposed action located in an archaeological sensitive area?

 ENVIRONMENTALLY SENSITIVE AREAS Yes No N/A

-Does any portion of the site of the proposed action, or lands adjoining contain

-wetlands or other water bodies?
+Does any portion of the site of the proposed action, or lands adjoining contain wetlands or other water bodies?

-Would the proposed action physically alter, or encroach into, any existing wetland
+Would the proposed action physically alter, or encroach into, any existing wetland +

 or water body?

 If Yes, identify the wetland or water body and extent of alterations?
 Acres

-VEGETATION
+VEGETATION •

-Identify the typical habitat types that occur on, or are likely to be found on the project ct site.
-C Check : all that
+Identify the typical habitat types that occur on, or are likely to be found on the project apply: t site.
+C heck a all that

-apply:

-Shoreline/Beach 1
+Shoreline/Beach

-Forest +
+Forest

-rolest i i
+Farmland

+1

+Pasture 1